srun --pty bash -i

 SSH using MobaXterm - connecting to the server on a PC

-I suggest downloading and installing the ‘Installer Addition’ as it will fully install on your system - the portable version provides a simple executable (.exe) that can be placed on a data pen or used in machines where you do not have administrator privileges to install software.
+I suggest downloading and installing the ‘Installer Addition’ as it will fully install on your system.
+In contrast, the portable version provides a simple executable (.exe) that can be placed on a data pen or used in machines where you do not have administrator privileges to install software.

 You will not have administrator privileges to install the ‘Installer Addition’ on a University-managed machine.
 Instead, download the portable version which provides a simple executable (.exe) that can used on a machine where you do not have administrator privileges to install software.